JobbeDeluxe/SimpleDeathFinder/README.md

 - The item is a **vanilla RECOVERY_COMPASS** tagged with PDC.
 - **Auto-removal**: at most **one** tagged compass is removed per check tick per player.
 - **Dimensions**: In a different dimension the compass spins (vanilla); we send a hint message.
-- **Geyser/Floodgate**: server‑side only; works fine for Bedrock players as well.
+- **Geyser/Floodgate**: server-side only; works fine for Bedrock players as well.
 - No console spam; only short messages on load/reload.

 ---

 ## 📜 Changelog

+**1.1.0**
+- Added: distance display (`{dist}`) in meters when holding the compass
+- Config: new placeholder `{dist}` available in messages/lore
+- Cleanup: removed path visualization, plugin stays simple

 **1.0.0**
-- Initial release: compass on respawn, auto‑remove within radius, configurable messages/sound
+- Initial release: compass on respawn, auto-remove within radius, configurable messages/sound

 ---